đ Table of contents

 - Based on their experiences during the Sprint, each team member should write cards for each of the three categories.
 Choose the card color based on the category.
 Try to come up with cards for each category.
 Donât discuss about the cards at this point because the cards should represent your personal opinions

 - Once everyone is done writing the cards, go through the cards from each category.
-The writer of the card should shortly describe what their card means.
+If necessary, the writer of the card can shortly describe what their card means

-- Together, pick at least three successes during the Sprint from the glad category and three most urgent issues from the mad and sad categories.
-Come up with concrete actions to solve each of these issues during the upcoming Sprint.
-For example a concrete action for the issue âI always have conflicts when I try to pull code from the GitHubâ could be âPull code from GitHub more oftenâ and âCreate smaller commits and push code to GitHub more oftenâ.
+- Together, pick at least one most urgent issue from the mad and sad categories.
+Come up with at least one concrete action to solve the issue during the upcoming Sprint.
+For example a concrete action for the issues âI always have conflicts when I try to pull code from the GitHubâ could be âPull code from GitHub more oftenâ and âCreate smaller commits and push code to GitHub more oftenâ.
+Add these actions e.g. as cards to the retrospective board.

 Exercise 1